 Here’s how it works.

 Conversion tracking is connecting your marketing activities to the results that they generate.
-This helps companies increase the number of leads that take an action — whether they book an appointment, sign up for your SMS campaign, call your business, or purchase a product.
+It’s a conversion rate optimization best practice companies increase the number of leads that take an action — whether they book an appointment, sign up for your SMS campaign, call your business, or purchase a product.
 It takes time and money to build out your bot flows and manage Facebook Ads, so you want to measure the results of your efforts and evaluate what works and what doesn’t.

 This helps you answer questions like: